Eligibility for Departmental Awards

 The Social Welfare Graduate Minority Student Fellowship

 The Social Welfare Graduate Minority Student Fellowship Fund provides support for graduate student fellowships in the School of Social Welfare.
-The annual award amount is currently $5,000.

 This fund was established by alumni, faculty, staff and friends of the School to support underrepresented minority students.